-- MUST include support for code running in the managed environment to call into native code, using the standard Java Native Interface (JNI) semantics - MUST be source-compatible (i.e. header compatible) and binary-compatible (for the ABI) with each required library in the list below - MUST support the equivalent 32-bit ABI if any 64-bit ABI is supported - MUST accurately report the native Application Binary Interface (ABI) supported by the device, via the android.os.Build.SUPPORTED_ABIS, android.os.Build.SUPPORTED_32_BIT_ABIS, and android.os.Build.SUPPORTED_64_BIT_ABIS parameters, each a comma separated list of ABIs ordered from the most to the least preferred one - MUST report, via the above parameters, only those ABIs documented in the latest version of the Android NDK, "NDK Programmer's Guide | ABI Management" in docs/ directory - SHOULD be built using the source code and header files available in the upstream Android Open Source Project
+- MUST include support for code running in the managed environment to call into native code, using the standard Java Native Interface (JNI) semantics - MUST be source-compatible (i.e. header compatible) and binary-compatible (for the ABI) with each required library in the list below - MUST support the equivalent 32-bit ABI if any 64-bit ABI is supported - MUST accurately report the native Application Binary Interface (ABI) supported by the device, via the android.os.Build.SUPPORTED_ABIS, android.os.Build.SUPPORTED_32_BIT_ABIS, and android.os.Build.SUPPORTED_64_BIT_ABIS parameters, each a comma separated list of ABIs ordered from the most to the least preferred one - MUST report, via the above parameters, only those ABIs documented and described in the latest version of the Android NDK ABI Management documentation [Resources, 12], and MUST include support for the Advanced SIMD (a.k.a.
+NEON) [Resources, 13] extension - SHOULD be built using the source code and header files available in the upstream Android Open Source Project